Bronco Wine Company

-The Bronco Wine Company is a vintner that produces wines under many brands and is based in Ceres, California.
-It is the fourth largest producer of wine in the United States.
-Bronco Wine Co has 10000 employees at all locations globally.
-(Employees figure is modelled).
-There are 2 companies in the Bronco Wine Co corporate family.
+The Bronco Wine Company is a vintner that produces wine under many brands, such as Amusant Bubbly and Ballett Vineyards, and is based south of Ceres, California.
+It is the tenth largest producer of wine in the United States.
+Bronco Wine Co has an estimated 10,000 employees globally.
+There are two companies in the Bronco Wine Co. corporate family.

 Fred and Joe Franzia attended Santa Clara University and picked their school symbol for the company.
 Bronco is a contraction of Brothers and Cousin, after the three founders.

 History

 CEO Fred Franzia – nephew of wine legend Ernest Gallo – started Bronco Wine in 1973 with his brother Joseph and his cousin, John Franzia, after the Franzia winery business was purchased by Coca-Cola.
-The Franzia brand was later purchased by the Wine Group, a privately-held bulk wine producer based in San Francisco (the source of the "bag-in-box" wines that bear the Franzia name, but which have no connection to either the Franzia family or to Bronco).
+The Franzia brand was later purchased by the Wine Group, a privately held bulk wine producer based in San Francisco (the source of the "bag-in-box" wines that bear the Franzia name but which have no connection to either the Franzia family or to Bronco).

-In 1995 Bronco Wine Company purchased the brandname Charles Shaw from a bankrupt company and used it for a line of very inexpensive wines, introduced in 2002 and priced at $1.99 per bottle.
+In 1995, Bronco Wine Company purchased the brand name Charles Shaw from a bankrupt company for US$27,000 and used it for a line of very inexpensive wines, introduced in 2002 and priced at $1.99 per bottle.
 The wines became nicknamed "Two-Buck Chuck" and were sold exclusively through Trader Joe's stores.

 In August 2013, Bronco Wine Company entered into a marketing campaign for its Allure Moscato wine products in partnership with Hip Hop artist Warren G and Brand Elite, LLC.

 Activities

-Description

-Bronco owns over 35,000 acres (140 km^{2}) of vineyards, most of which are located in California's Central Valley, with storage and production facilities in Ceres, Napa Valley, Sonoma Valley, Escalon and Madera.
-The wine producer has the capacity to produce 61 million gallons (230 million L) of wine annually.
-Total annual sales are approximately 20 million cases.
+Bronco owns over 35,000 acres (140 km^{2}) of vineyards, most of which are located in California's Central Valley, with storage and production facilities in Ceres, Napa Valley, Sonoma Valley, Escalon, and Madera.
+Bronco can produce 61 million gallons (230 million L) of wine annually.
+Total annual sales were approximately 20 million cases.